-UH-Victoria does not currently offer high school dual credit courses; however, such credit may be accepted in transfer when taken from a college or university with recognition in some form from the U.S. Department of Education or the Texas Higher Education Coordinating Board.
+Dual credit earned while still in high school may be accepted in transfer when taken from a college or university with recognition in some form from the U.S. Department of Education or the Texas Higher Education Coordinating Board.
 The credit must be of college level and must be shown on the college or university's official transcript.